 Extensive work is needed on the existing building.
 The Society’s ambition is to remodel the premises, using the skills of a local architect specialising in heritage and conservation to:

-5 en-suite luxury bedrooms
+5 en-suite bedrooms on the first floor

 The Society will adopt and monitor an environmental policy and eco-code, and the refurbishment will be delivered as carbon net zero using a recognised international reporting methodology.